Gear Reviews10 min read

 Cons:

-Our verdict: If your dog rides in the car frequently, this is the safest harness option we tested.
+My verdict: If your dog rides in the car frequently, this is the safest option.
+What sealed it for me were the heavy-duty steel nesting buckles.

 5. PetSafe Easy Walk Harness (Best for Pulling)

-The Easy Walk is a dedicated no-pull harness with a front-clip design that redirects your dog toward you whenever they pull forward.
-Trainers have been recommending this one for years, and our tests confirmed it works.
+The Easy Walk's a dedicated no-pull harness.
+The front-clip design redirects your dog toward you when they lunge.
+Trainers have recommended this for years.
+I tested it on a 90-pound shelter puller.
+It definitely works.

 Buy the PetSafe Easy Walk Harness on Amazon